ayush2002-de/piepay/Readme.md

 - The structure of the Flipkart offer API response is consistent.
 - The discount calculation logic is based on a percentage-based discount with a maximum cap.
 - The `bankName` and `paymentInstrument` values are consistent with the data stored in the database.
+- Do not consider `EMI_FULL_INTEREST_WAIVER` as a discount type because it removes extra charges rather than providing a discount.

 ## Design Choices
 - **Node.js and Express.js**: A popular and lightweight choice for building REST APIs.